jackson-callaghan/euryale/README.md

 1. Store and retrieve information from json file via command line

-2. Display and edit basic info with minimal calculation
+2. Calculations for more complicated stats

-3. Output to form-fillable pdf
+3. Modifier system for JSON-defined items/feats/etc

-4. Action, resource, turn management with calculations and optional auto-dice
+4. Basic Command-line interface

-5. Support for custom modifiers through feats and magic items
+5. Output to pdf

 6. More user-friendly creations and editing tools for character, items, feats, etc

-7. Some fancy polish and general ease-of-use
+7. Refine API for connecting to a UI

-8. Create gem.dynamic and redesign to use it
+8. Create either a TUI or GUI (or both) using existing cross-platform libraries.

 ## Important considerations